-Dr. Gross performed the rhinoplasty procedure, restoring Sara’s confidence, and improving her breathing.
+Dr. Gross performed the rhinoplasty procedure (also called a nose job), restoring Sara’s confidence, and improving her breathing.

 “I hadn’t realized how bad my breathing was before the surgery.
 After the surgery, I could breathe better, and I did not expect that immediate of a result,” Sara commented.

 Sara adds that her new look has improved how she presents herself.

 “I feel a lot more confident than I did before.
 I don’t feel the need to wear as much makeup, to really do all the extras and that kind of thing.”

 A few doctors recommended that Sara S. should have a consultation with Dr. Gross.
 When she looked online, all of his reviews were very good, so she made the initial appointment.